sergeyk/vislab/tasks.md

 - weight AVA examples according to inverse distance to mean (should work better than the delta method)

 Features
-- add step to cache features to h5 and vw at the end of a feature computation run
-- DRY matlab feature code in aphrodite/features/misc.py
 - make featurization server: gets filename, outputs result back on queue
-- implement WHOG
-- compute WHOG on all datasets
-- implement Labhist in Python
-- compute Labhist on all datasets
 - implement feature computation in vislab that computes multiple levels of decaf feature at once
-- implement using classifier output as a feature
-- do additional training of the convnet with the style images
-- implement portrait vs landscape classifier
 - implement presence of text classifier
 - can further improve the url